Melissa Conrad Stöppler, MD

 - Mammograms are the most efficient screening method to detect early breast cancer.

-- An abnormal mammogram does not necessarily mean that a cancer is present, Other tests, including biopsy, may be performed for further clarification of an abnormal mammogram.
+- An abnormal mammogram does not necessarily mean that a cancer is present; other tests, including biopsy, MRI, or ultrasound examination may be performed for further clarification of an abnormal mammogram.

 - A normal mammogram does not exclude the presence of cancer.